| | | | | |

 Fresh or frozen fruit works in this delicious recipe – and you can mix and match the fruit.
 See all my suggestions below!

-• Old-fashioned oats – Not rolled oats or quick-cooking oats.
-You want the big flaked old-fashioned oats for this fruit crisp recipe.
+• Old-fashioned oats – Not rolled oats or quick oats.
+You want the big flaked old-fashioned oats to make the best crumble topping for my simple peach blueberry crisp.

 • All-purpose flour